-- 26. The following persons will be eligible for funding (these groups correspond to some of the groups in the Education (Fees and Awards) (England) Regulations 2007). - a.
-A person on the 'relevant date' who is 'settled' in the UK, and who has been ordinarily resident in the UK and Islands (that is including the Channel Islands and the Isle of Man) for the three years preceding the 'relevant date').
+- 26. The following persons will be eligible for funding (these groups correspond to some of the groups in the Education (Fees and Awards) (England) Regulations 2007). - a. a person on the 'relevant date' who is 'settled' in the UK, and who has been ordinarily resident in the UK and Islands (that is including the Channel Islands and the Isle of Man) for the 3 years preceding the 'relevant date').
 'Settled' means having either indefinite leave to enter or remain (ILE/ILR) or having the right of abode in the UK.
-British citizens and certain other people have the right of abode in the UK. - European Community-United Kingdom of Great Britain and Northern Ireland passports. - ii.
-British Dependent Territory Citizens (now known as British Overseas Territory Citizens). - iii. those whose passports have been endorsed to show they have right of abode in the UK.

-c.
-1 April if the academic year starts between 1 April and 30 June, d.
-1 July if the academic year starts between 1 July and 31 July.
+British citizens and certain other people have the right of abode in the UK - European Community-United Kingdom of Great Britain and Northern Ireland passports a.
+1 September if the academic year starts between 1 August and 31 December b.
+1 January if the academic year starts between 1 January and 31 March c.
+1 April if the academic year starts between 1 April and 30 June d.
+1 July if the academic year starts between 1 July and 31 July